 Prior work: ENDLESS NIGHT

-Do note that, even though she hasn’t been involved in much of the publicity, Yamamoto is the person who birthed this project.
+Do note that, even though she wasn’t involved in much of the early publicity, Yamamoto is the person who birthed this project.
 In fact, she’d been wanting to do a figure skating anime since the time of the Vancouver Olympics in 2010.
 The only reason Kubo is the one we hear so much from is that she was put on the publicity team after her work on the scripts was done (probably by Aug 2016 at the latest).
 Yamamoto has now confirmed (ANN interview at AnimeFest Aug 2017) that she was far too busy to accept interview requests during the broadcast run, and she is really grateful to Kubo, who put her hand up to take on that responsibility.

 2016-03-27 Anime Japan Presentation by Sayo Yamamoto & Mitsurō Kubo (JPN, translated by Laeza)